-The court has the discretion to dispense with a bond or surety(ies) where all beneficiaries of the estate are adults capable of giving their consent and do give such consent [SPA. s.
-25(4)].
-An affidavit is filed by the applicant (commonly called an affidavit of debts and heirs) stating that the beneficiaries are adults, are capable of g) Release of Administration Bond
+The court has the discretion to dispense with a bond or surety(ies) where all beneficiaries of the estate are adults capable of giving their consent and do consent (SPA. s.
+25(4)).
+An affidavit is filed by the applicant (commonly called an affidavit of debts and heirs) stating that the beneficiaries are adults, are capable of consenting to dispensing with the bond (and surety if applicable), have given such consent.
+It also sets out the status of estate debts, typically giving reference to funeral expenses and other known debts of the deceased that exist or are expected and status of payment.
+The consents of the beneficiaries must be filed with this affidavit.

-The Affidavit should refer to all known debts that are outstanding and it is also a good practice to refer to anticipated future debts in unknown amounts such as taxes, potential legal fees, potential personal representative compensation.
+The affidavit should refer to all known debts that are outstanding and it is also a good practice to refer to anticipated future debts in unknown amounts such as taxes, potential accounting and legal fees and potential personal representative compensation.